xrgtn/split-cue/README.md

 ### CDDB operation

 By default split-ape-cue queries freedb.freedb.org server.
-It uses perl's CDDB library by Rocco Caputo to do that.
+It uses perl CDDB library by Rocco Caputo to communicate with the server.
+On GNU/Debian Linux this library is provided by the "libcddb-perl" package.

 CDDB queries can be disabled by "-d" option.

 ### Editing disc/tracks descriptions

 If user wants to edit disc/tracks descriptions, he/she should answer "y" to the "edit?" prompt.
-Then he should provide information for disc genre, year, performer, title and track titles prompt.
+Then he should provide information for disc genre, year, performer, title and track titles prompts.
 Each track title is processed in a special way: if it looks like "XXX / YYY", then "XXX" is the track performer and "YYY" is its title (it's a CDDB/xmcd "feature").
-This way any track may have its own performer and this performer may differ from the disc performer.
+This way any track may have its own performer and this performer may differ from the disc one.
 This is how CDDB records for tribute, cover and Various Artists albums look.
 Because of this "_performer_ / _title_" splitting, it's impossible to have a slash surrounded by spaces in a track (or a performer) name, but